menu icon

 • Milk chocolate chips

-How To Make Copycat Chick-fil-a Chocolate Chip Cookies
+How To Make Copycat Chick-fil-a Chocolate Chunk Cookies

-Making the dough is pretty straightforward.
-You'll cream the butter, shortening and sugars then beat in the eggs and vanilla.
+Step 1: Cream the butter, shortening, and sugars, then beat in the eggs and vanilla.

-Mix the dry ingredients together then add them to the wet ingredients.
+Step 2: Mix the dry ingredients together, then add them to the wet ingredients.
 Add oats, chocolate chips, and chocolate chunks and stir until just combined.

 two balls of cookie dough stacked on top of each other